 No biggie.
 I am not afraid of ghosts.
 Really.

-I didn’t sleep that night for other reasons, NOT because I was afraid that a spooky ghost would sneak into my room and appear over my head, staring down at me while dropping pennies on my face as I slept.
+I didn’t sleep that night for other reasons, NOT because I was afraid that a spooky ghost would sneak into my room at this haunted hotel and appear over my head, staring down at me while dropping pennies on my face as I slept.
 Nope.
 That wasn’t the reason for my insomnia.

 I also was able to tour the other three inns that make up Savannah Inns, which I am sure I would have been just as happy at, but for different reasons all together.